DeGefen/BigData/content/Questions/Questions.md

 - C) Requires data to be cleaned before storage
 - D) Only accessible to business analysts
 ?
-- Amswer: B) Schema-on-read flexibility
+- Answer: B) Schema-on-read flexibility
 Explanation: Data lakes allow you to define the schema when you read the data, making them flexible for storing raw, unprocessed data.
 See: [[Data Lake]]

 Question: Which operation is NOT part of CRUD in databases?